-This 'call in' power is applicable to investments which closed on or after 12 November 2020, but not before.
+This "call in" power is applicable to investments which closed on or after 12 November 2020, but not before.

-The 'call in' power can also be exercised in relation to acquisitions of assets, including an asset located outside the UK if it is used in connection with activities carried on in the UK or to supply goods or services to people in the UK.
+The "call in" power can also be exercised in relation to acquisitions of assets, including an asset located outside the UK if it is used in connection with activities carried on in the UK or to supply goods or services to people in the UK.

-In relation to shares, acquisitions of material influence may be called in in addition to the trigger events set out in Section 3 above.
-Material influence is broadly defined as the ability to influence an entity's commercial policy.
+In relation to shares, acquisitions of material influence may be called in, in addition to the trigger events set out above.
+Material influence is broadly defined as the ability to influence an entity's commercial policy, and the UK Government has stated that it will take into account the CMA's guidance concerning material influence in assessing that concept within the new NSI framework.

-The UK Government notes that its 'call in' power is expected to be used exceptionally, and that parties can mitigate this risk by making a voluntary notification.
+The UK Government notes that its "call in" power is expected to be used exceptionally, and that parties can mitigate this risk by making a voluntary notification.
 Voluntarily notified transactions may be progressed unless prohibited by interim order, but parties take the risk of an adverse outcome that requires the transaction to be unwound.

-The initial screening and Assessment Period for voluntary and mandatory notifications is the same.
+The Review Period and Assessment Period are the same for voluntary and mandatory notifications.
 Transactions that are called in for review will proceed directly to the Assessment Period.